In Defense of Free Trade

 But before we can understand why protectionism is bad, we have to take a step back and correct a misconception perpetrated by politicians like Donald Trump when talking about the “trade deficit.”
 Trump frequently refers to the US as “losing” money when other countries buy fewer American products than Americans buy in return.
 This is flatly untrue.

-Countries don’t trade with each other; people and companies within those countries do.
+Countries don’t trade with each other; people and companies do.
 When a business/person decides to buy something made locally or internationally, they are making that choice in their own interest.
 No one country is “losing” or “winning.”
 The fact that the transaction took place means that it was beneficial for all parties involved.

 Deconstructing a Pervasive Myth

-Would you place it in the middle of a desert to isolate the city from shipping lanes and land trade routes?
+Would you place your city in the middle of a desert to isolate it from shipping lanes and land trade routes?
 Or would you locate it next to a river or ocean with easy access to trade?
-The fact that virtually all major cities today are located on bodies of water answers this question for us.
-If trade were bad or harmful, cities would flourish in the Sahara Desert, but as we can see, the most prosperous cities are located along easy trade routes.
+The fact that virtually all major cities are located on bodies of water answers this question for us.
+If trade were harmful, cities would flourish in the isolation of the Sahara Desert.
+But this clearly doesn’t happen, the most prosperous cities are located along easy trade routes.

 But perhaps, you might say, while trade is overall good, one must protect certain key industries with tariffs.
 This notion also flies in the face of logic.
 Remember that people and companies trade, not countries.
-The borders between countries are as arbitrary and man-made as the borders within countries, such as those between towns, cities, provinces…etc. If protectionism of key industries was good for growth, naturally, it would make sense that all government jurisdictions at every level.
+The borders between countries are as arbitrary and man-made as the borders within countries, such as those between towns, cities, provinces…etc. If tariffs of key industries were good for growth, naturally, it would make sense that all government jurisdictions levy tariffs at every level.